-TOILET.
+TOILET FACILITIES.
 All toilets in residence halls/apartments are to be used for their intended purpose only.
-Students may not flush food, paper towels, wet wipes, sanitary hygiene products or any other foreign matter.
+Students may not flush food, paper towels, sanitary hygiene products or any other foreign matter.
 Improper use of toilet facilities causes sewage blockage and creates damage.
 Students will be assessed damage charges for repairs resulting from flushing items not intended to be put in toilets.
 Do not place any disinfectant products in toilet "tanks".
 Residents should only use cleaning products that are specific to the bowl of the toilet.
-The toilets installed at Lone Star Hall, Sam Houston Village, Piney Woods Hall, San Jacinto Hall and Raven Village are water conservation low volume toilets.
+The toilets installed at Lone Star Hall, Sam Houston Village and Raven Village are water conservation low volume toilets.
 Therefore, it is prudent to use a minimum amount of toilet paper products in order to avoid blockages.